 Progress takes time—it’s often two steps forward, one step back—but the changes do stick eventually.
 Patients usually start with BIG and do LOUD afterward.

 LSVT BIG to improve movement

 For healthy individuals, a normal-sized physical effort results in a normal-sized movement or speed.
-But for someone with PD, a normal-sized effort only produces a slow or small movement.
+But for someone with Parkinson’s disease, a normal-sized effort only produces a slow or small movement.